Transportation onto log-Lipschitz perturbations: Introduction

 \begin{remark} The log-Lipschitz assumption implies similar results for measures $\nu$ whose relative density with respect to $\mu$ is Lipschitz and strictly bounded from below.
 Indeed, if $|\nabla e^{-W}|\le C$ and $e^{-W}>c>0$, then $|\nabla W|\le L:=\frac{C}{c}$. \end{remark} The dependence on $L$ in Theorem \ref{thm:Euclidean} is sharp as can be evidenced by the standard Gaussian.
 Indeed, if $\mu$ is the standard Gaussian measure on $\R$, then $\kappa=1$ and $K=0$.
 We now choose $W(x)=L|x|+\log Z$, where $Z$ is a normalizing constant, and suppose that there is an $M$-Lipschitz transport map from $\mu$ to $\nu$.
 Then, as in \cite{cordero2002some, kolesnikov2011mass}, the Gaussian isoperimetric inequality can be transported to $\nu$, up to a factor of $\frac{1}{M}$.
 More precisely, given a set $A\subset \R$ satisfying $\nu(A)=\frac{1}{2}$, we have that $\nu^+(A)\ge \frac{1}{\sqrt{2\pi}M}$ where $\nu^+(A):=\lim_{\varepsilon\downarrow 0}\frac{\nu(A^{\varepsilon})-\nu(A)}{\varepsilon}$ with $A^{\varepsilon}$ standing for the $\varepsilon$-neighborhood of $A$.
 We now take $A=[0,\infty)$ and note that $\nu(A)=\frac{1}{2}$, by symmetry, and that $\nu^+(A)=\frac{d\nu}{dx}(0)$.
 We have

 so

 It follows that $M\ge e^{\frac{L^2}{2}}$.

-\paragraph{Riemannian manifolds:} We now discuss the manifold setting in which our first result applies to the uniform measure on the round sphere $\Sph$.
+\paragraph{Riemannian manifolds:} We now discuss the manifold setting in which our first result applies to the uniform measure on the round sphere $\Sph$, with radius scaled as $\sqrt{n-2}$.
 In this case, we obtain a sharp estimate, similar to Theorem \ref{thm:Euclidean}. \begin{theorem} Let $n \geq 3$.
-Then, the Langevin transport map from the uniform measure on $\Sph$ onto a measure with $L$-log-Lipschitz density is Lipschitz with constant $\exp\left(35\left[\frac{L}{\sqrt{n-2}} + \frac{L^2}{n-2}\right]\right)$. \end{theorem}
+Then, the Langevin transport map from the uniform measure on $\Sph(\sqrt{n-2})$ onto a measure with $L$-log-Lipschitz density is Lipschitz with constant $\exp\left(35(L+L^2)\right)$. \end{theorem}

-The scaling in $L/\sqrt{n} + L^2/n$ is essentially sharp, since if we rescale the diameter by $\sqrt{n}$, the distribution of a single coordinate converges to a standard Gaussian measure, so we should recover the same type of estimates as in the Gaussian case in the limit, which is indeed the case with our estimate.
-When compared to Theorem \ref{thm:Euclidean}, one may see that the convexity term $\kappa$ is replaced by the Ricci curvature of the sphere, $n-2$.
+The scaling in $\sqrt{n}$ of the radius is essentially sharp for dimension-free behavior, as well as the behavior in $\exp(L + L^2)$ of the Lipschitz constant, since if we let $n$ go to infinity, the distribution of a single coordinate converges to a standard Gaussian measure, so we should recover the same type of estimates as in the Gaussian case in the limit, which is indeed the case with our estimate.
+When compared to Theorem \ref{thm:Euclidean}, one may see that the convexity term $\kappa$ is replaced by the Ricci curvature of the sphere, which is of order $1$ when the diameter scales like $\sqrt{n}$.
 The other difference is the existence of the regularity parameter $K$, which does not appear in Theorem \ref{thm_sphere}.
 Indeed, the source measure is uniform and its density is constant.

-While the bound in Theorem \ref{thm_sphere} depends, favorably, on the dimension $n$, we think of it as dimension-free, because its rescaling for the sphere of radius $\sqrt{n}$ is dimension-free.
-Due to the above-mentioned convergence to the Gaussian, it is in that scaling that we expect dimension-free behavior.